tylermhansen/listenerleague/index.md

 <p>
 To destroyeth a home league, <br>
-one needeth not be as cunning as thee.
+one needeth not be as cunning as thee. <br>

-Listen now with great intrigue, as I tell you the legend of one who is _definitely_ not me.
+Listen now with great intrigue, <br>
+as I tell you the legend of one who is _definitely_ not me.
 </p>